mchcorp/www/_pages/clients.md

 toc: true
 ---

-We are proud to have served the following companies and agencies as well as many others:
+Our staff has served the following companies and agencies as well as many others:

 {% include gallery id="layouts_gallery" caption="*Logos of some of MCH Corporation's clients." %}